alpaka

 Go to the documentation of this file.

-1/* Copyright 2022 Jan Stephan, Bernhard Manfred Gruber
+1/* Copyright 2022 Jan Stephan, Bernhard Manfred Gruber, Tapish Narwal

 2 * SPDX-License-Identifier: MPL-2.0